 Nominations

 A narrative of at least 500 words should explain how the teacher being nominated has actively supported students and/or advisers and their work is unusually beneficial and of superior value to them and to scholastic journalism.
-The nominee must be a JEA member teacher who advises a publication or broadcast program, teaches journalism classes or is retired after having spent at least 10 years in scholastic journalism.
+The nominee must advise a publication or broadcast program, teach journalism classes or be retired after having spent at least 10 years in scholastic journalism.
 Retired journalism teachers and advisers, along with those currently teaching or advising may be nominated.

 Up to three additional letters of support may be included.
 Nominations of unsuccessful candidates are retained for a maximum of two additional years and the original nominator is invited to send updated information by the appropriate deadline.
 Nominators may renominate unsuccessful candidates for consideration after the initial three years.